mhiggins-pm/BookWorkflow/README.md

 # BookWorkflow

-Here are the steps we'll take to look at this workflow.
+##Here are the steps we'll take to look at this workflow.

-1. Create a new version of our Book API in SwaggerHub
+API: SmartBear_Org/API/1.1.0

-1. Save and push changes to a version-specific branch in GitHub
+The PR fille fail if:
-1. See failing payload tests, then build functionality
+  - An un-resolved Comment is detected
-1. See passing tests, then open Pull Request
+  - Any Standaridization Error is detected
-1. Merge to master
+  - The Auto-mock payload does not match the stored Assertion

-1. Publish and mark new version as default
+If no failures are detected the PR will complete:

-add: test for no Rules violations or fail the PR
+  - Set the API to Published
-add: test for no Unresolved comments or fail the PR
+  - Set the API to Default